THE Top of the south

 Today we drive south through vast pine forests, valleys and over bubbling rivers, before turning east and zigzagging our way along the world-famous Queen Charlotte Drive, a 35- kilometre journey that snakes its way eastwards along the breathtakingly beautiful stretch of water that gives it its name.
 With native forest on one side and the sparkling turquoise waters of Queen Charlotte Sound on the other, the elevated views we encounter along the Marlborough Sounds today are some of the most beautiful of our entire trip.

-Once we reach Picton, a quaint seaside town and the port for the interisland ferries that cross the Cook Strait to the North Island, ZigZag passengers have the opportunity to experience the marvellous ‘Mail Boat Cruise’ (included activity).
-This popular sightseeing ferry tour incorporates a mail, grocery and freight service that delivers to residential property owners (and their excitable pets) in some of the most spectacular and remote corners of the sprawling Queen Charlotte Sound.
+Once we reach Picton, a quaint seaside town and the port for the interisland ferries that cross the Cook Strait to the North Island, ZigZag passengers have the opportunity to experience the marvellous Marlborough Sounds by boat (included activity).
+This popular sightseeing ferry tour glides through stunning waterways, surrounded by lush forests and rugged coastlines, stopping at some of the picturesque bays in the most spectacular and remote corners of the sprawling Queen Charlotte Sound.

 We stay in Picton for two nights.